-Directors' Attendance at Board and Board Committee Meetings in 2019
+Directors' Attendance at Board and Board Committee Meetings in 2020

 Directors attend and actively participate in Board and Board Committee meetings.
 Their contributions go beyond attendance at meetings.
 They individually or collectively engage with other Board members and Management outside formal meetings in their oversight of the affairs of the Bank.

-In 2019, the Board and its committees held a total of 30 meetings.
+In 2020, the Board and its committees held a total of 28 meetings.
+Directors who are non-committee members also actively attended the Executive Committee and Risk Management Committee meetings for briefings on the Bank's digital transformation initiatives and risk management actions taken on credit portfolios in response to the Covid-19 pandemic.
 The Bank's Constitution provides for Directors to participate in Board and Board Committee meetings by means of conference telephone, video conferencing or audio-visual equipment.